vasilakisfil/Introspected-REST/README.md

   * Sorting/pagination, filtering and aggregation queries availability
   * data type of each attribute
   * default embedded associations and available associations to embed
-    * recusrively apply the same information for each association available for embedding
+    * recursively apply the same information for each association available for embedding
   * any other capability (HTTP/2 Server Push, event delivery etc)
 * About each resource sent to the API from the client
   * available actions on the resource